East African Federation: Members' existing governments

 These countries also vary greatly in terms of the adoption of democracy.
-Rwanda practically has closed elections with Paul Kagame having served as the president for the past 22 years and garnering nearly 99% of the vote in the most recent presidential election to win his third term.
+Rwanda practically has closed elections with Paul Kagame having served as the president for the past 24 years and garnering over 99% of the vote in the 2024 general election to win his fourth term.
 In contrast, other member countries like Kenya host multi-party elections where the election is not as heavily corrupted.
-An even more significant concern for this Union is the unilateral lack of free governance throughout the seven nations.
-According to the Freedom House metric system, Kenya and Tanzania boast the highest Freedom scores of the seven nations and still only rank as partly free.
-Censorship of Media outlets, Restriction of voter rights, ballot fraud, and more instances of voter repression is present in all states.
+An even more significant concern for this Union is the unilateral lack of free governance throughout the eight nations.
+According to the Freedom House metric system, Kenya and Tanzania boast the highest Freedom scores of the eight nations and still only rank as partly free.
+Censorship of media outlets, restriction of voter rights, ballot fraud, and more instances of voter repression are present in all states.
 Merging nations with such corruption and anti-democratic establishments could pose a humanitarian crisis for the populations who could suffer from decreased freedoms and make cooperation amongst the different governing powers more difficult.
 A survey conducted in Tanzania revealed that 38% of respondents believed that the Union of EAC would make political corruption worse, while only 33% thought it would lessen political corruption.

 Economic challenges

 While the union of these nations is recognized as economically advantageous, the mechanics of conforming to the EAC's standards has posed economic issues for some countries seeking to join the EAC.
-The economic prosperity of the nations attempting to join here varies greatly, with Burundi holding the lowest GDP at approximately US$ 3 billion, nearly 100 billion less than Kenya's GDP (US$ 98 billion).
+The economic prosperity of the nations attempting to join here varies greatly, with Burundi holding the lowest GDP at approximately US$3 billion, more than 100 billion less than Kenya's GDP (US$115 billion).
 This discrepancy in wealth has impeded the less wealthy nations from conforming with some of the standards set for the EAC.
 For instance, South Sudan took four years to accede to the EAC and still fails to meet many of the criteria set for the Community.
 The South Sudanese president has asked for aid from fellow member countries to meet these standards, citing a lack of staffing at customs, immigration, and revenue/tax collection as the main source for failure to meet the standards of the EAC integration process.
 Member nations have not been quick to help; nations such as Kenya and Uganda are still charging visa fees on South Sudanese citizens, something EAC countries are supposed to be exempt from as part of the Customs Union.